 If you need an inspection please schedule the inspection via your MyGov login or leave a message on our 24-hour inspection request line at (972) 412-6137.

-If you are considering remodeling your home or business, adding an accessory building, fence, car port, covered patio, new roof or retaining wall, be sure you, or your contractor, applies for a building permit first.
-Permits are also required for any type of plumbing, HVAC mechanical and electrical work, as well as new irrigation systems, swimming pools, hot tubs, driveways, sidewalks and decks.
-If you are removing sheetrock and the framing is exposed, then a permit is required.
+If you are considering remodeling your home or business, adding an accessory building, fence, carport, covered patio, a new roof or retaining wall, be sure you, or your contractor, apply for a building permit first.
+Permits are also required for any type of plumbing, HVAC mechanical and electrical work, as well as new irrigation systems, swimming pools, hot tubs, driveways, sidewalks, foundation repair, and decks.
+If you are removing sheetrock and modifying the framing in any way, a permit is required.
 It is always recommended if you are unsure if a permit is required, to check with our office before you begin.

-PLEASE NOTE: A digital copy is required in pdf format on a CD or flash drive for ALL Commercial and Residential New Construction & Remodel permit application submissions in order to conduct plan review.
-All printed plans must not exceed 11 x 17.
+PLEASE NOTE: A digital copy is required in pdf format for ALL Commercial and Residential New Construction application submissions in order to conduct a plan review.